kmenzli/sphinx-poc/docs/Chat.rst

 * When you leave a chat room, a message "$First Last Name left the room" will appear to all the chat room members:

+.. note:: When you leave a space, you automatically leave its chat room, but no message is displayed.

 |image116|